cxrstings/pull-request-demo/README.md

 # pull-request-demo

-This is a demo for a pull request buddy
+This is a demo for a pull request, buddy.